lexrobotics-rd/R-D/ABitOfGit.md

 git rm log.txt
 ```
 If I catch anyone deleting log files, I will not be amused.
-- `git rm --cached [file]`: deletes a file from version control but saves a
+- `git rm --cached [file]`: deletes a file from the staging area but leaves the
-  version on the local system.
-Similar to putting a file in the recycle bin.
+  working copy alone.
 - `git mv [file] [newname]`: renames a file and stages the rename.
 It is best
   to restrict the use of `git mv`s to keep confusion to a minimum.
 - `git status`: lists all files whose changes have been staged but not yet